 The events I initially observed in one petro-state, Russia, and then globally – when I joined BP and dealt with various oil economies – first provoked my curiosity and then fascination with resource economics and oil politics.
 In 2013, I pulled together a team of researchers and created a think tank to research resource economics.
 In my publications I argued that it is the quality of institutions which essentially determines whether natural resource abundance is a blessing or a curse.
 I described how poor institutions and corrupt elites can corrode the very fabric of an oil economy – all of which seemed of little relevance during the “oil high”.

-All of this started to change in July 2014 when there began the most significant decline in oil prices since the 1980s.
-The “bear market” of 2014-2016 brought about some profound changes and challenges to the status quo: the democratic change of government in Nigeria and, later, Malaysia; mass anti-corruption protests in Brazil followed by the impeachment of Dilma Rousseff; the plan to diversify away from oil and build Neom, a solar-powered smart city in Saudi Arabia – just to name a few.
-Moreover, the nearer horizon of peak oil demand and the spread of electric vehicles and renewable energy are undermining the economic foundations of many oil-dependent states in the longer term.
+Everything started to change in 2014 when there began the most significant decline in oil prices since the 1980s.
+Since 2014, the “bear market” has brought about some profound changes: the democratic replacement of government in Nigeria and, later, Malaysia; the plan to diversify away from oil and build Neom, a solar-powered smart city in Saudi Arabia; the unprecedented 2020 crash of the oil price below zero dollars per barrel – just to name a few.

 Essentially, a lot of my research (including the report “Curse or Blessing?
-How Institutions Determine Success in Resource-Rich Economies” which summarised my observations) addresses the following question: what brought about the ascent, zenith and consequent stagnation of the petro-state model that we are seeing today?
-My experience convinced me that analysing recent developments through the prism of previous history is crucial for understanding where the petro-state model is headed and what might replace it.
+How Institutions Determine Success in Resource-Rich Economies”) addresses the following question: what brought about the ascent, zenith and consequent stagnation of the petro-state model?
+My experience convinced me that analysing recent developments through the prism of history is crucial for understanding where the resource state is headed and what might replace it.
 I very much hope that my research will be a helpful contribution to this understanding.